 So how can you get involved?
 Join the D*action Project!

-Simply complete a health questionnaire and test your vitamin D levels two times per year during the 5-year program to help demonstrate the public health impact of this nutrient.
+Simply complete a health questionnaire and test your vitamin D levels two times per year during the five-year program to help demonstrate the public health impact of this nutrient.

 GrassrootsHealth is sponsoring the use of blood spot test kits (laboratory analysis done by ZRT Labs) for a $40 fee to each individual.
 The tests are to be done twice a year by each individual along with the submission of some basic health data.
 The fee includes: